basel-maher/website_R/content/authors/admin/_index.md

 - Visitors
 ---

-Basel Al-Barghouthi is a Ph.D. candidate in Dr. Charles Farber's lab at the University of Virginia.
-Basel is interested in the systems genetics of complex traits, and his current research deals with unraveling the systems genetics underlying bone strength and strength-related traits.
+I am a Ph.D. candidate in Dr. Charles Farber's lab at the University of Virginia.
+I'm currently interested in the systems genetics of complex traits, and my current research deals with unraveling the systems genetics underlying bone strength and strength-related traits.

-In his research, Basel utilizes computational tools and methods, such as transcriptomic network learning, as well as molecular biology bench work, in order to further understand the genetics underlying bone strength.
+In my research, I utilize computational tools and methods, such as transcriptomic network learning, as well as molecular biology bench work, in order to further understand the genetics underlying bone strength.